-Maybe you are taking a photo of your friends and fail to notice the photobomber in the background.
+Maybe you are taking a photo of your friends and overlook the photobomber in the background.
 This is another common example of inattentional blindness.

 Multitasking increases the chances that we will experience inattentional blindness.
-Did you know only 2% of people can actually successfully multitask?
-When our mind is focused on the text message that we just read, we increase our chances of seeing something else that might be on our workbook or other task at hand.
+Did you know only 2% of people can successfully multitask?
+When our mind is focused on the text message that we just read, we increase our chances of seeing something else that might be in our workbook or another task at hand.

 Inattentional Blindness vs. Change Blindness

 Let’s say you are chatting with someone and tasked with giving them directions.
-During the course of the task, you fail to notice that they have changed shirts or put on a hat.
+During the task, you fail to notice they have changed shirts or put on a hat.

 Is that inattentional blindness?

 The Invisible Gorilla experiment did not create the term “inattentional blindness.”
-The phenomenon actually first appeared in a 1992 book with the same name.
+The phenomenon first appeared in a 1992 book of the same name.
 In the book, psychologists Arien Mack and Irvin Rock claim that we cannot consciously perceive the world unless we pay attention to it.

 The Invisible Gorilla experiment came seven years after Inattentional Blindness was published.